ak8000/whats-for-dinner/README.md

 ## Deployed front-end
 To view the front-end code live on the web, go to https://monkfish-app-fjlpj.ondigitalocean.app/

-## Additional Resources

-[README.md](https://github.com/agiledev-students-spring-2023/final-project-what-s-for-dinner/blob/master/README.md) - an overview of this project<br>

 ### Important Note

-This project is still in development, and I appreciate your patience and feedback as I work to improve the platform.
+This project is currently on pause for the foreseeable future, but I appreciate your patience and feedback.
 If you have any questions or suggestions, please don't hesitate to reach out via the project's GitHub page.